Reviewable/Reviewable/docs/files.md

 - View a summary of the PR's change history for each file.
 - Set diff bounds for any and all files.
 - Mark files as reviewed.
-- View the most recent reviewers of each file.
+- View the latest review state of each file.
 - Jump to a file's diff.
 - See delta stats for a diff and all diffs.